benbalter/benbalter.github.com/_posts/2012-07-10-the-demise-of-the-dashboard.md

 [![Dashboard all the things](https://ben.balter.com/wp-content/uploads/2012/07/dashboard-all-the-things-300x225.jpeg){: .float-right .ml-3 }](https://ben.balter.com/wp-content/uploads/2012/07/dashboard-all-the-things.jpeg)

-I was recently asked how I would architect a personalized dashboard experience for visitors to a large, customer-facing website.
+I was recently asked how I would architect a personalized dashboard experience for visitors to a large, customer-facing site.
 My response? *I wouldn't.*

 A dashboard in a car or airplane makes sense.
 It's not as if I could click "speedometer" while driving or press the "altimeter" button while flying.
 I simply need everything at all times.
 But virtual interfaces don't have that same limitation.
 In fact they don't have any limitations.
 A dashboard can have as much information as the most ambitious engineer can dream — and that's exactly the problem.